vikas-parashar/magic-wormhole/docs/api.md

 ## Application Identifier

 Applications using this library must provide an "application identifier", a simple bytestring that distinguishes one application from another.
+This is used in a URL, so it must not contain any slashes (U+002F).
 To ensure uniqueness, use a domain name.
-To use multiple apps for a single domain, just use a string like `example.com/app1`.
+To use multiple apps for a single domain, prepend a fake hostname, like `app1.example.com`.
 This string must be the same on both clients, otherwise they will not see each other.
 The invitation codes are scoped to the app-id.
 Note that the app-id must be a bytestring, not unicode, so on python3 use `b"appid"`.

 Distinct app-ids reduce the size of the connection-id numbers.
 If fewer than ten initiators are active for a given app-id, the connection-id will only